Anson County, North Carolina: Government and politics

-Anson County is governed by a board of commissioners, which constitutes seven members elected by district.
-The board of commissioners appoint a county manager who oversees county administration and implements the policies of the board.
+Anson County is governed by a board of commissioners, which has seven members elected by district.
+The board of commissioners appoints a county manager, who oversees county administration and implements the board's policies.

 Anson County is a member of the regional Centralina Council of Governments.

-Anson County, like several neighboring rural counties, has historically favored Democratic candidates in most elections.
-After 2012, Republicans enjoyed more electoral success in the region, though Anson County voted more Democratic than its neighbors.
+Like several neighboring rural counties, Anson County has historically favored Democratic nominees in most presidential elections.
+Since 2012, Republicans have had more success in the region, though Anson County voted more Democratic than its neighbors.
 The county has been depopulating, and the African American share of its population has been decreasing.

-In 2016, the Democratic presidential candidate, Hillary Clinton, won the county by a margin of 13 percent, though in 2020 the Democratic candidate, Joe Biden, won by only four percent.
-The county favored a Republican candidate for a federal office in 2022 and Donald Trump flipped the county in 2024, the first Republican presidential candidate to do so since Richard Nixon in 1972.
+In 2016, the Democratic nominee, Hillary Clinton, won the county by 13 percentage points.
+In 2020 the Democratic nominee, Joe Biden, won by four.
+The county favored a Republican candidate for a federal office in 2022 and Donald Trump won the county in 2024, the first Republican presidential nominee to do so since Richard Nixon in 1972.